Michael C. R. Alavanja, Dr.P.H.

 |Address:||NCI Shady GroveRoom 6E602|

 Dr. Alavanja received a Dr.P.H. from the School of Public Health of Columbia University.
 Prior to joining the NCI, he served as an Assistant Professor of Environmental Health and Epidemiology at Hunter College School of Health Sciences and as an epidemiologist and section chief at the National Institute for Occupational Safety and Health.
 In 1983, Dr. Alavanja joined the NCI as a Special Assistant for Epidemiology in the Office of the Associate Director for the Epidemiology and Biostatistics Program.
 In 1996, he transferred to the Occupational and Environmental Epidemiology Branch of DCEG.
-Dr. Alavanja received the PHS Meritorious Service Medal for initiating the Agricultural Health Study, the Outstanding Service Medal for work in quantitative risk assessment of environmental carcinogens, and two Commendation Medals, one for research on environmental causes of cancer and the other for studies of lung cancer etiology.
+Dr. Alavanja received the U.S. Public Health Service (PHS) Meritorious Service Medal for initiating the Agricultural Health Study, the Outstanding Service Medal for work in quantitative risk assessment of environmental carcinogens, and two Commendation Medals, one for research on environmental causes of cancer and the other for studies of lung cancer etiology.
+He has received additional awards from the U.S. EPA, the NIH, and the U.S. PHS.
 He was a member of the NCI Intramural Advisory Board and is a Fellow of the American College of Epidemiology, serving on its membership committee.

 Our research focuses on interdisciplinary studies to investigate cancer risks associated with environmental and occupational exposures.
 Both host and environmental risk factors are examined, including possible gene-environment interactions.
 Studies also include testing and application of innovative methods of exposure assessment.